Forney offers the Easy Weld 140 MP as an affordable multi-process welder.

 What to Know Before Buying the Forney Easy Weld 140 MP

-Now, let’s take a look at some of this unit’s limitations.
-That way, you’ll be able to tell if it’s able to handle your intended work.
+Now, let’s examine some of this unit’s limitations.
+That way, you’ll be able to tell if it can handle your intended work.

 Can’t Weld Aluminum

 The 140 MP doesn’t support a spool gun, and of course, AC TIG is unrealistic at this price point.